KFTE VALVE CO., LTD.

 Function: Similar to ball valves but with a cylindrical or conical plug.
 Used for on/off and diverting flow.

-Applications: Slurry transport and corrosive fluid handling.
+Applications: Plug valve application covers slurry transport and corrosive fluid handling.

 Related Industrial Valves for Pipeline Transport Industry